mareo1997/MainProjects/Frontend/Session6/Financial Dashboard for Banking Professionals.md

 Summary Section:
-Display the total assets, liabilities, and net worth.X Use visual elements such as charts or graphs to represent the distribution of assets and liabilities.
+Display the total assets, liabilities, and net worth.X Use visual elements such as charts or graphs to represent the distribution of assets and liabilities.X

 Transaction History:
 Show a table with the latest transactions, including details such as date, type (debit or credit), amount, and description.X